freddy38510/beastcss/packages/beastcss/README.md

 Default `false`

-Remove inlined rules from the external stylesheet.
+Remove critical CSS from external stylesheets.
+Critical css selectors are collected on every call to the `process()` method.
+To actually remove critical css from external stylesheets, the `pruneSources()` method must be called last.

 ### `preloadExternalStylesheets`